kessler/node-jamesbond/README.md

 ## Configuration
 Jamesbond config is using [rc](http://github.com/dominictarr/rc).

-The jamesbond service has the following configuration options, that should reside in .jamesbondrc in predefined locations
+The jamesbond service has the following configuration options, that should reside in .jamesbondrc at the usual locations
 ```
 {
     "logLevel": "INFO",